sagemath/trac_to_gh/Issue 7308.md

         exit 1
     else
    }}}
-since the recent _prereq-0.4_ update will exit for *all* unsupported platforms unless SAGE_PORT is set to 'yes'.
+since the recent ''prereq-0.4'' update will exit for '''all''' unsupported platforms unless SAGE_PORT is set to 'yes'.

 ---